 Benefit Desription You Pay Accidental injury benefit (cont.)
-In-Network Out-of-Network Oral implants and related procedures, including bone grafts to support implants All charges All charges • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva and alveolar bone)
+In-Network Out-of-Network Placement of a crown if such treatment is the only clinical treatment and in cases of an injury as described above in this section Replacement of lost teeth due to injury 20% after deductible has been met Out-of-network provider: 50% of the Plan allowance and any difference between our allowance and the billed amount. (after deductible has been met) Not covered: All charges All charges Oral implants and related procedures, including bone grafts to support implants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva and alveolar bone)